Last Updated on October 29, 2023

 Patellofemoral joint biomechanics is influenced by the direction and magnitude of force exerted by quadriceps muscle.
-In normal knee, the line of force exerted by the quadriceps is lateral to the joint line, probably due to larger force of vastus lateralis.
+In a normal knee, the line of force exerted by the quadriceps is lateral to the joint line, probably due to a larger force of vastus lateralis.

 Normally angle is 14 deg for males and 17 deg for females.